DavidOlwangu/GBV-Control-App/README.md

 **Purpose**

-GBV Control is a mobile application designed to prevent, respond to and track gender-based violence (GBV).
-It empowers survivors with emergency tools, safe reporting and access to trusted support systems.
+GBV Control is a mobile application designed to create awareness about GBV,prevent, respond to and track gender-based violence (GBV).
+It empowers victims with emergency tools incase of suspicious experience, safe reporting for survivors and access to trusted support systems.

 2. **Target Audience**